onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 R-26506 A VNF's Heat Orchestration Template's '{network-role}' **MUST** contain only alphanumeric characters and/or underscores '_' and **MUST NOT** contain any of the following
-strings: '_int' or 'int\_' or '\_int\_'.
+strings: '\_int' or 'int\_' or '\_int\_'.

-R-00977 A VNF’s Heat Orchestration Template’s ‘{network-role}’ **MUST NOT** be a substring of ‘{vm-type}’.
+R-00977 A VNF's Heat Orchestration Template's '{network-role}' **MUST NOT** be a substring of '{vm-type}'.

-For example, if a VNF has a ‘{vm-type}’ of ‘oam’ and a ‘{network-role}’ of ‘oam_protected’ would be a violation of the requirement.
+For example, if a VNF has a '{vm-type}' of 'oam' and a '{network-role}' of 'oam\_protected' would be a violation of the requirement.

-R-58424 A VNF’s Heat Orchestration Template’s use of ‘{network-role}’ in all Resource property parameter names **MUST** be the same case
+R-58424 A VNF's Heat Orchestration Template's use of '{network-role}' in all Resource property parameter names **MUST** be the same case

-R-21511 A VNF’s Heat Orchestration Template’s use of ‘{network-role}’ in all Resource IDs **MUST** be the same case.
+R-21511 A VNF's Heat Orchestration Template's use of '{network-role}' in all Resource IDs **MUST** be the same case.

-R-86588 A VNF’s Heat Orchestration Template’s ‘{network-role}’ case in Resource property parameter names **SHOULD** match the case of ‘{network-role}’ in Resource IDs and vice versa.
+R-86588 A VNF's Heat Orchestration Template's '{network-role}' case in Resource property parameter names **SHOULD** match the case of '{network-role}' in Resource IDs and vice versa.

 Resource IDs
 ~~~~~~~~~~~~

-Requirement R-75141 states a VNF’s Heat Orchestration Template’s
+Requirement R-75141 states a VNF's Heat Orchestration Template's
 resource name (i.e., <resource ID>) MUST only contain alphanumeric
-characters and underscores (‘_’).*
+characters and underscores ('_').*

-Requirement R-16447 states a VNF’s <resource ID> MUST be unique
+Requirement R-16447 states a VNF's <resource ID> MUST be unique
 across all Heat Orchestration Templates and all HEAT Orchestration
 Template Nested YAML files that are used to create the VNF.